What is ATRT?

 fertility specialist

-Signs or symptoms caused by the tumor may begin before diagnosis.
+Symptoms caused by the tumor may begin before diagnosis.
 These signs or symptoms may continue for months or years.
-It is important to talk with your child's doctors about signs or symptoms caused by the tumor that may continue after treatment.
+It is important to talk with your child's doctors about symptoms caused by the tumor that may continue after treatment.

 The following types of treatment may be used: